 As ever, shopping around and comparing multiple providers is our top tip for finding the right deal at the right price.

-When you use Gocompare.com's motorbike insurance comparison service you'll be asked to declare whether you're riding on a CBT certificate and provisional licence or a full moped or motorbike licence.
+When you compare motorcycle insurance with GoCompare, you'll be asked to declare whether you're riding on a CBT certificate and provisional licence or a full moped or motorbike licence.